yukaitung/lgdxrobot-cloud/README.md

 This application consists of following projects:

-* LGDXRobot2Cloud.API - The core API for the application
+* LGDXRobotCloud.API - The core API for the application
-* LGDXRobot2Cloud.Data - Defines the database schema and data access structures
+* LGDXRobotCloud.Data - Defines the database schema and data access structures
-* LGDXRobot2Cloud.UI - The UI for the application
+* LGDXRobotCloud.UI - The UI for the application
-* LGDXRobot2Cloud.Utilities - The shared utilities for the application
+* LGDXRobotCloud.Utilities - The shared utilities for the application
-* LGDXRobot2Cloud.Worker - Performs the time-consuming tasks for the application
+* LGDXRobotCloud.Worker - Performs the time-consuming tasks for the application

 ## Getting started